UNStats/website/gatsby-theme-2020/content/thematic-areas/TA3.md

 ---
 id: TA3
+color: green
 title: Leaving no one behind
+subtitle:
+  Generating and leveraging data and statistics to ensure visibility and voice for everyone.
 ---

-_Generating and leveraging data and statistics to ensure visibility and voice for everyone._

 This thematic area focuses on making the most vulnerable visible through data.
 Sessions in this thematic area center around